How to checkerboard a hive

 The original checkerboarding model used only empty drawn frames between the frames of honey—and the purists still do.
 Many beekeepers, however, have had good results using frames of undrawn foundation or even foundationless frames.

 If a colony does not span the entire box, you can just checkerboard the middle frames, say 3 through 8, and leave the end frames alone.

 Done properly and at the right time, checkerboarding will

-- Prevent swarming
+- Prevent or delay swarming

 - Increase hive population

 - Eliminate the need for invasive swarm-control manipulations